Emerging Development Plans

 City Plan Part Two - Current consultation on the Draft City Plan Part Two

-The draft City Plan Part Two (CPP2) is currently out for a 10 week period of consultation from 5th July to 13th September 2018.
+The draft City Plan Part Two (CPP2) was available for a 10 week period of consultation from 5 July to 13 September 2018.
+The council will now be looking through all representations received and will provide an updated on the number of comments as soon as possible.
 More information can be found on the City Plan Part Two webpage.

 Adopted Development Plans